Washington State Horsemen (WSH) was formed in 1941 by equine enthusiasts.

-The organization has four major divisions which sets it apart from many other horse associations.
+The organization has three major divisions which sets it apart from many other horse associations.

 Annually, WSH holds a Convention late Fall (typically early November) alternating locations between the West and East side of the State in order to give equal access to the membership.

 Through shows and events held each year, Washington State Horsemen has an economic impact of $5,165,920.
 With its primary funding source consisting mostly of membership fees, the organization is operated entirely by volunteers.

 WSH publishes a quarterly newsletter.
 Members receive The Canter mailed directly to their homes in April and October.
 Additionally, The e-Canter, is available on the website in January and July.
 For further details regarding WSH Communications, please visit our News and Publications page.